Places to visit

 The Tate Gallery at St Ives primarily presents modern British art in a spectacular coastal setting.
 There are also many eclectic galleries throughout west Cornwall, ensuring easy access to visual art.

 Carved from the cliffs near Porthcurno, the outdoor Minack Theatre stands as a permanent tribute to Rowena Cade, whose inspiration has left a legacy for all to enjoy.
-The 2014 season offers performances including Love’s Labours Lost, HMS Pinafore and Great Expectations – full details on their web site.
 A theatre experience that cannot be missed.

-The Hall for Cornwall in Truro is arguably the county’s permier venue for the performing arts.
+The Hall for Cornwall in Truro is the county’s permier venue for the performing arts and reopens Autumn 2021 after a major refurbishment.

 Out and about…